abender/needham-schroeder/README.md

 * Run a NS-daemon, waiting for clients to initialize the communication
 * Run a NS-client, retrieving keys from the server and connecting to NS-daemons.

 The library provides callback functions so the user may decide how keys will be stored/retrieved and how events will be handled.
+Encryption of the protocol messages is done via [CCM](https://tools.ietf.org/html/rfc3610).

 The library has been tested with Debian/Linux Systems and OS X. Basic compatibility with [Contiki-OS](http://www.contiki-os.org/) is there, but needs improvements.